ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    Receivers, when those are outside of their immediate management domain.

-Herr (ed) & Levine (ed)    Expires 27 May 2022                  [Page 9]

-Internet-Draft                  DMARCbis                   November 2021

 3.2.4.
 Identifier Alignment

-   When the domain in the address in the From: header field has the same Organizational Domain as a domain verified by an authenticated identifier, it has Identifier Alignment. (see below)
+   When the domain in the address in the RFC5322.From header field has the same Organizational Domain as a domain verified by an authenticated identifier, it has Identifier Alignment. (see Section 3.2.7)

 3.2.5.
-Longest PSD

-   The term Longest PSD is defined in [RFC9091].

-3.2.6.
 Mail Receiver

    The entity or organization that receives and processes email.
 Mail Receivers operate one or more Internet-facing Mail Transport Agents (MTAs).

-3.2.7.
+Herr (ed) & Levine (ed)    Expires 3 June 2022                  [Page 8]

+Internet-Draft                  DMARCbis                   November 2021

+3.2.6.
 Non-existent Domains

    For DMARC purposes, a non-existent domain is a domain for which there is an NXDOMAIN or NODATA response for A, AAAA, and MX records.
 This is a broader definition than that in [RFC8020].

-3.2.8.
+3.2.7.
 Organizational Domain

    The Organizational Domain is typically a domain that was registered with a domain name registrar.
 More formally, it is any Public Suffix